IBM/cp4ba-tech-jam/Labs.md

 ## System URLs

 Most labs require you to **access one or more System URLs** set up specifically for the Jam.
 You first need get your Login Credentials (see above) and then **access the System URLs using the links below**.
-Please only access the ones for the **geography you registered**, you Login Credentials will only work there.
+Please only access the ones for the **geography you registered**, your Login Credentials will only work there.

 Issues accessing the System URLs?
 Use Slack Channel **[#cp4ba-tech-jam-main-lobby](https://ibm-cloudpak-partners.slack.com/archives/C0476PD1T5X)**.